 This release comes with one audio option a Dolby Digital mono mix in French and removable English subtitles have been provided.
 The English subtitles are easy to follow and free of any errors.
 The audio is in great shape as dialog is always clear, everything sounds balanced and there are no problems with background noise or any other audio defects.

 Extras for this release include a trailer for the film (2 minutes 33 seconds – anamorphic widescreen, in French with English subtitles), a video essay cataloging the multiple references in the film (9 minutes 49 seconds – anamorphic widescreen, in French with English subtitles), an on camera interview with Antoine Bourseiller (15 minutes 13 seconds – anamorphic widescreen, in French with English subtitles), a theater director who during the early 1960’s was a close friend of Jean-Luc Godard, two archival clips, the first clip is with actress Marina Vlady (7 minutes 34 seconds – 1.33:1 ‘full frame’ aspect ratio), who discusses working with Jean-Luc Godard and there is on set footage and the second clip is a debut about prostitution with Jean-Luc Godard (13 minutes 11 seconds – 1.33:1 ‘full frame’ aspect ratio), that was taken from a television appearance.
 The main extra is an audio commentary with film scholar Adrian Martin who discusses the film’s many references and the cinema of Jean-Luc Godard.
 Rounding out the extras is a collectible booklet that includes images from the film, an essay written by film critic Amy Taubin and the letter that inspired the film that was written by a housewife who turned to prostitution to help support her family.
-In 2004 2 or 3 Things about Her was released on DVD in the UK by Nouveaux Pictures and as good as that release was for its time.
+In 2004 2 or 3 Things I Know About Her was released on DVD in the UK by Nouveaux Pictures and as good as that release was for its time.
 This new DVD release from Criterion improves upon and in some instances substantially over that previously release.
-Overall Criterion gives 2 or 3 Things about Her its best DVD release to date.
+Overall Criterion gives 2 or 3 Things I Know About Her its best DVD release to date.